disease-maps/disease-maps.github.io/pages/projects/markopolo.md

 The ExposomeMap-UFP is an open, FAIR-compliant model that connects particle exposure with biological mechanisms and health outcomes.
 The model highlights critical steps such as oxidative stress, mitochondrial damage, inflammation and barrier disruption, which together contribute to conditions like asthma, chronic obstructive pulmonary disease, cardiovascular and neurodegenerative diseases.

-This resource integrates toxicology and systems biomedicine approaches to give researchers a clear mechanistic view of pollution-related health risks.
-The online platform offers interactive browsing, data visualisation, computational modelling and space for community input, supporting both scientific discovery and the design of targeted interventions.

 ### Acknowledgements

 The project is developing in collaboration with the [Luxembourg Centre for Systems Biomedicine](https://www.uni.lu/lcsb-en/) and is supported by the [MINERVA Platform](https://minerva.pages.uni.lu/doc/) (Molecular Interaction NEtwoRk VisuAlization) and the [ELIXIR Luxembourg](https://elixir-luxembourg.org/) tools and services.